theptrk/jskell/currying.md

 -- haskell applies one argument at a time anyway! ghci> travelTipsAboutTaipei = traveltips "taipei"

+-- when we type check (using :t or :type ) we see that is new function -- takes a [Char] and returns a [Char] ([Char] is a String) ghci> :t travelTipsAboutTaipei travelTipsAboutTaipei :: [Char] -> [Char]

--- each partial application in haskell returns a function ghci> travelTipsAboutTaipei("has incredible shaved ice") "taipei has incredible shaved ice"
+-- each partial application in haskell returns a function ghci> travelTipsAboutTaipei "has incredible shaved ice" "taipei has incredible shaved ice"

-ghci> :t travelTipsAboutTaipei
-travelTipsAboutTaipei
 ```